darealShadow/website/content/en/docs/concepts/overview/working-with-objects/kubernetes-objects.md

 Almost every Kubernetes object includes two nested object fields that govern the object's configuration: the object *`spec`* and the object *`status`*.
-For objects that have a `spec`, you have to set this when you create the object, providing a description of the characteristics you want the resource to have: its _desired state_.
+For objects that have a `spec`, which is set at the time of creation, you have to provide a description of the characteristics you want the resource to have: its _desired state_.

 The `status` describes the _current state_ of the object, supplied and updated